pro-grammer-SD/hyprbrowser/FEATURES.md

 # HyprBrowser Features

 Complete documentation of all HyprBrowser features and how to use them.
+Built with Tauri + WebView2 + HTML5.

 ## Table of Contents